Battle of Plassey: Aftermath

 In the evening of 23 June, Clive received a letter from Mir Jafar asking for a meeting with him.
 Clive replied that he would meet him at Daudpur the next morning.
 When Mir Jafar arrived at the British camp at Daudpur in the morning, Clive embraced him and saluted him as the Nawab of Bengal, Bihar and Odisha.
 He then advised Mir Jafar to hasten to Murshidabad to prevent Siraj's escape and the plunder of his treasure.
 Mir Jafar reached Murshidabad with his troops on the evening of 24 June.
 Clive arrived at Murshidabad on 29 June with a guard of 200 European soldiers and 300 sepoys in the wake of rumours of a possible attempt on his life.
 Clive was taken to the Nawab's palace, where he was received by Mir Jafar and his officers.
-Clive placed Mir Jafar on the throne and acknowledging his position as Nawab, presented him with a plate of gold rupees.
+Clive placed Mir Jafar on the throne and, acknowledging his position as Nawab, presented him with a plate of gold rupees.

 Siraj-ud-Daulah had reached Murshidabad at midnight on 23 June.
-He summoned a council where some advised him to surrender to the British, some to continue the war and some to prolong his flight.
+He summoned a council where some advised him to surrender to the British, some to continue the war, and some to prolong his flight.
 At 22:00 on 24 June, Siraj disguised himself and escaped northwards on a boat with his wife and valuable jewels.
 His intention was to escape to Patna with aid from Jean Law.
 At midnight on 24 June, Mir Jafar sent several parties in pursuit of Siraj.
 On 2 July, Siraj reached Rajmahal and took shelter in a deserted garden but was soon discovered and betrayed to the local military governor, the brother of Mir Jafar, by a man who was previously arrested and punished by Siraj.
 His fate could not be decided by a council headed by Mir Jafar and was handed over to Mir Jafar's son, Miran, who had Siraj murdered that night.
 His remains were paraded on the streets of Murshidabad the next morning and were buried at the tomb of Alivardi Khan.

 According to the treaty drawn between the British and Mir Jafar, the British acquired all the land within the Maratha Ditch and 600 yd beyond it and the zamindari of all the land between Calcutta and the sea.
 Besides confirming the firman of 1717, the treaty also required the restitution, including donations to the navy squadron, army and committee, of 22,000,000 rupees (£2,750,000) to the British for their losses.
-However, since the wealth of Siraj-ud-daulah proved to be far less than expected, a council held with the Seths and Rai Durlabh on 29 June decided that one half of the amount was to be paid immediately – two-thirds in coin and one third in jewels and other valuables.
-As the council ended, it was revealed to Omichund that he would receive nothing with regard to the treaty, hearing which he went insane.
+However, since the wealth of Siraj-ud-daulah proved to be far less than expected, a council held with the Seths and Rai Durlabh on 29 June decided that one half of the amount was to be paid immediately – two-thirds in coin and one-third in jewels and other valuables.
+As the council ended, it was revealed to Omichund that he would receive nothing with regard to the treaty, hearing this, he went insane.